keyboard2769/ToolWMMonitorMkVII/README.md

 ## hold
 ## plan
+- [ ] the reconnect button is useless!! delete it!!
 ## done
  - [x] added disconnect and reconnect button
  - [x] made an link time out watch dog timer